AmatureJS/Interview-Questions/README.md

 Choose a weakness that doesn’t severely impact your ability to perform the job and explain how you are working to improve it.

 Example:
-"I sometimes struggle with public speaking, which has made it challenging to present ideas in large meetings.
+"I sometimes struggle with public speaking, which has made presenting ideas in large meetings challenging.
 To overcome this, I’ve been attending a public speaking course and practicing regularly, which has significantly boosted my confidence."
-"I have a tendency to be overly critical of my own work.
+"I tend to be overly critical of my work.
 To manage this, I’ve started setting more realistic expectations for myself and seeking feedback from colleagues to ensure I maintain a balanced perspective."

 15. What type of work environment do you prefer?
 Describe an environment that matches the company’s culture.